-- Course 6: New Internet-based Paradigms: Moving to the Cloud
+- New Internet-based Paradigms: Moving to the Cloud

-- Graduates from departments that traditionally have links with development of ICT technologies.
+- Graduates from departments that traditionally have links with development of ICTs.

-- The programme is intended for University Degree graduates in the ICT, and others who have an equivalent degree in the area.
+- The programme is intended for University Degree graduates in the ICTs, and others who have an equivalent degree in the area.

 - Those with career trajectories in the NGO and public sectors, and in the private sector.

-- Graduates of any other degree who wish to understand how to apply ICT in solving day-to-day problems such as project planning and management, stakeholder analysis, customer relationship management, communication, among others.
+- Graduates of any other degree who wish to understand how to apply ICTs in solving day-to-day problems such as project planning and management, stakeholder analysis, customer relationship management, communication, among others.

 This course will provide an introduction to programming and database management targeted towards non-programmers, and will take a student-centered, active learning, approach to teaching this material.
 The class will typically consist of a short introduction to programming/database techniques in the context of development challenges, followed by hands on computing exercises.